HelenVe/FakeNews/README.md

   https://www.kaggle.com/terenceliu4444/glove6b100dtxt

-The pretrained model.h5  can be downloaded from here: https://drive.google.com/open?id=1nx6tFo4o2ZhHF6qSds3wwnHJg6UvUv7T To use it in the Django app, place it in env/src/fakenews/static
+The pretrained model.h5  can also be downloaded from here: https://drive.google.com/open?id=1nx6tFo4o2ZhHF6qSds3wwnHJg6UvUv7T To use it in the Django app, place it in env/src/fakenews/static